EspadaSer/PUBGMovieDelete/README.md

 A Python based application that deletes the PUBG game movies so that the game loads faster.

-This program not only save up your time every single time you run the game, it also helps you to join the game faster if you just had a crash to desktop or freeze and has to launch the game again.
+This program not only saves up your time every single time you run the game, it also helps you to join the game faster if you just had a crash to desktop or freeze and has to launch the game again.

 ## What does it do?